MinaProtocol/mina/rfcs/0008-transition-frontier-controller.md

 these masks are configured.

-Rationale: The frequent operation of answering sync-ledger queries no longer require materializing ledger-builders.
+Rationale: The frequent operation of answering sync-ledger queries no longer require materializing staged-ledgers.
 We should optimize for operations that occur frequently.

 3. The `Ktree.t` is mutable and exposes an $O(1)$ `lookup : State_hash.t -> node_entry` where `node_entry` contains (in our case) a `Breadcrumb.t`.
 We will discuss this further in [Ktree](#ktree).